 Are you experiencing an electric shock-like sensation that travels down your leg?
 You may have sciatica, a common source of back and leg pain.
 The experienced and caring team at North Texas Orthopaedic & Spine specializes in the management of sciatica and can help you get the treatment you need for pain relief.
 Call the office nearest you today or request an appointment online.
-North Texas Orthopaedic & Spine has five convenient locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+North Texas Orthopaedic & Spine has five convenient locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 Sciatica is a pain condition caused by pinching or irritation of your sciatic nerve.
 This pencil-thin nerve runs from your lower back down through your buttocks and into your leg on both sides of your body and provides sensation to the lower part of your leg and foot.